 - Demonstrated knowledge and commitment to LGBT equality;

 - Experience in research, organizing, and/or advocacy at a campaign-oriented organization;

-- Experience with MS applications including word, excel, email, and database management;
+- Experience with MS applications including Word for documents and Excel for database maintenance and management;

 - Experience in fact-checking and editing;